gyip16/Bus-Or-Walk/README.md

 # Bus-Or-Walk

-iOS application that determines if it is faster to walk to ur destination bus station or to wait at your current bus station location based on Translink API
+iOS application that determines if it is faster to walk to ur destination bus station or to wait at your current bus station location based on Translink API.

+Built for BCIT COMP4977 iOS Development Course

 ### Requirements:
 - iOS 10.3+